Merino in the Mix - Properties of Merino Blended Fabrics

 Merino + Viscose

-There are various viscose processes in which a very soft and fine fiber is produced from the cellulose obtained from trees, bamboo or annual fiber plants.
+There are various viscose processes in which a very soft and fine fiber is produced from cellulose obtained from trees, bamboo, or annual fiber plants.

-However, more chemicals and water are needed for production, which means that viscose has a significantly worse environmental impact than lyocell.
-Nevertheless, viscose is much more sustainable than synthetic fibers because no microplastics are released into the sea during washing.
+However, the production requires more chemicals and water, giving viscose a significantly worse environmental footprint than Lyocell.
+Nevertheless, viscose is much more sustainable compared to synthetic fibers, as no microplastics are released into the ocean during washing.

-If viscose is made from bamboo fibers, it is also important to note that bamboo grows back extremely quickly and without fertilizers or pesticides and is available in large quantities worldwide.
-Bamboo as a raw material therefore binds CO² very quickly and has a correspondingly good balance in this regard.
+If viscose is obtained from bamboo fibers, it is also worth highlighting that bamboo grows extremely quickly and without fertilizers or pesticides, and is available in large quantities worldwide.
+Bamboo as a raw material therefore rapidly binds CO² and thus has a correspondingly good balance.

 When Merino + Viscose?

-As a cellulose fiber, viscose has similar properties to lyocell.
-The advantages, especially when combined with merino wool, are the pleasantly soft feel and good temperature regulation.
-However, compared to lyocell, viscose is less tear-resistant, dries more slowly and wrinkles more.
+As a cellulose fiber, viscose is similar to Lyocell in its properties.
+Its advantages, especially in combination with merino wool, include a pleasantly soft feel and good temperature regulation.
+However, viscose has less tear resistance, dries slower, and wrinkles more compared to Lyocell.

 Merino + Silk